|

 wide.
 Nine minutes after the restart Lorimer caught the ball as

-had earlier struck an upright.
-Tom German: 'Leeds United seem to grow more formidable each
+it was running Tom German: 'Leeds United seem to grow more formidable each

 time they step out.
 If they are conscious of Arsenal's breath on their